jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 **So when could I just write `player::PlayerPlugin`?**

 Only from inside a module that can already see `player` as a sibling.
 For example, code inside `src/player/mod.rs` or a child of `player` can refer to `PlayerPlugin` without the `crate::` prefix because the path is relative to that module.
-When you are in `main.rs`or any other file at the crate root`crate::` makes the intent explicit and keeps paths consistent even as the project grows.
+When you are in `main.rs` or any other file at the crate root, `crate::` makes the intent explicit and keeps paths consistent even as the project grows.

 Let's run it.